 Any child or young person up to the age of 18.
 We support anyone who knows or works with a child or young person who needs help, though most typically, parents, carers, teachers and social workers might contact us about a young person in their care.

 No. We have worked with children from 18 months – our caseworkers are all trained in talking to children in a way appropriate to their age and needs.

 Sessions are tailored to meet the needs of all children and young people.
 We are experienced in working with children with attention deficit hyperactivity disorder (ADHD) and autism spectrum disorder (ASD), and our service is inclusive.
 For example, we can provide a BSL interpreter if needed.

 Our specialist team offers tailored, one-to-one fire safety education to the young person as well as advice for their parents or carers.
 The service is free and since it launched in 2001, we have received nearly 4000 referrals, helping to reduce deliberate fires and address fire safety concerns in all 33 London boroughs.

 Yes.
-Whenever we work with a child or young person, we'll also offer to support the parents or carers with a home fire safety visit, where we can share advice on fire safety and fit free smoke alarms if they are needed.
+When we work with a child or young person, we may also offer to support the parents or carers with a home fire safety visit, where we can share advice on fire safety and fit free smoke alarms if they are needed.